icopy-site/awesome/docs/awesome/static-analysis.md

    <img width="400px" alt="Analysis Tools" src="https://raw.githubusercontent.com/analysis-tools-dev/website/master/static/logo.png" />
  </a>

 This repository lists **static analysis tools** for all programming languages, build tools, config files and more.
+The focus is on tools which improve code quality such as linters and formatters.
 The official website, [analysis-tools.dev](https://analysis-tools.dev/) is based on this repository and adds rankings, user comments, and additional resources like videos for each tool.

 ![CI](https://github.com/analysis-tools-dev/static-analysis/workflows/CI/badge.svg)